holistudio/vibe_pitch/README.md

-# vibe_pitch
+# vibe_pitch 🎤

 Vibecoding a singing pitch webapp

-A simple web app that helps you practice singing specific musical notes.
-Select a target pitch, sing into your microphone, and get real-time visual feedback showing whether you're on pitch, too high, or too low.
+Ever wondered if you're actually hitting that note, or just *think* you are?
+This web app gives you real-time visual feedback as you sing, so you can finally settle the debate with yourself.

+Pick a note, sing into your mic, and watch the line tell you the truth!

-## Features
+## Features ✨

-- Select any note from C2 to C6 (covers most vocal ranges)
+- **Wide vocal range** — Select any note from C2 to C6
-- Real-time pitch detection using your microphone
-- Visual feedback with a horizontal line:
+- **Real-time pitch detection** — Instantly see how you're doing
+- **Simple visual feedback** — A horizontal line shows your accuracy:
-  - **Green (middle)** = on pitch
+  - 🟢 **Green (center)** = Nailed it!
-  - **Red (moves up)** = too high
+  - 🔴 **Red (moves up)** = Too high, bring it down
-  - **Blue (moves down)** = too low
+  - 🔵 **Blue (moves down)** = Too low, reach for it!
+- **Play the target note** — Hear what you're aiming for with piano-like tones

 ## Requirements

 - A modern web browser (Chrome, Firefox, Edge, or Safari)
-- A microphone
+- A microphone 🎙️
 - A local web server (see instructions below)

-**Note:** Due to browser security restrictions, the microphone will only work when the page is served from `localhost` or `https://`.
-Opening the HTML file directly (`file://`) will not work.
+**Note:** Due to browser security restrictions, the microphone only works when served from `localhost` or `https://`.
+Opening the HTML file directly won't work.

-## Setup Instructions
+## Setup Instructions 🚀

 ### Step 1: Clone the Repository